-S90 IRET under certain conditions may cause an unexpected Alignment Check Exception Problem: In IA-32e mode, it is possible to get an Alignment Check Exception (#AC) on the IRET instruction even though alignment checks were disabled at the start of the IRET.
+S90 IRET under certain conditions may cause an unexpected Alignment Check the IRET instruction even though alignment checks were disabled at the start of the IRET.
 This can only occur if the IRET instruction is returning from CPL3 code to CPL3 code.
 IRETs from CPL0/1/2 are not affected.
-This erratum can occur if the EFLAGS value on the stack has the AC flag set, and the interrupt handler's stack is misaligned.
-In IA-32e mode, RSP is aligned to a 16-byte boundary before pushing the stack frame.
+This erratum can occur if the EFLAGS value on the stack has the AC flag set, and the interrupt